alexandertrefz/essence/packages/language-server/README.md

   - `ids` carries what the batch was narrowed to, empty where it was not.
 A narrowed batch reports a deselection for every other test of that file, so a client merges by id rather than replacing the file.
+  - `coverage` carries what the run's counters counted, one entry per SOURCE file — which is not the same set as `files`: a `Foo.tests.es` runs the tests, and what its counters counted is mostly `Foo.es`.
+Each entry holds the line, branch and Case ratios, every point with its count and range, and the branches and arms nothing reached.
+It is empty unless `essence.tests.coverage` is on, and a cycle only covers the entries a change reached — so a client showing the whole project lays each batch over what it had, keyed by `module`.
 - **`essence/runTests`** — a request taking `{ ids?, files? }` and answering
   `{ run }`, the number the notifications for it will carry.
 Naming neither runs every test file of the workspace, which is what a Test Explorer's Run and